Yabsira05/Week-6/README.md

 	•	id (int)
 Then I:
 	•	Used new to dynamically allocate an array of Item objects on the heap (for example, 100 items).
-	•	Filled the array with sample data so each item has an id and a name.
+	•	Filled the array with sample data so each item has an ID and a name.
 	•	Kept the items sorted so binary search will work.
 Binary search part
 I wrote a binary search function that:
-	•	Takes the array, its size, and the id we are looking for.
+	•	Takes the array, its size, and the ID we are looking for.
 	•	Looks at the middle element:
-	•	If the middle id matches, it returns that index.
+	•	If the middle ID matches, it returns that index.
-	•	If the target id is smaller, it moves to the left half.
+	•	If the target ID is smaller, it moves to the left half.
-	•	If the target id is bigger, it moves to the right half.
+	•	If the target ID is bigger, it moves to the right half.
-	•	If the id is not found, it returns -1.
+	•	If the ID is not found, it returns -1.
 What happens in main()
 In main() I:
 	1. Allocate the dynamic array of Item objects with new.
 	2. Fill the array with sample inventory items.
-	3. Ask the user to type an ID they want to search for.
+	3. Ask the user to type the ID they want to search for.
 	4. Call my binary search function.
-	5. If the item is found, I print the item’s index, name, and id.
+	5. If the item is found, I print the item’s index, name, and ID.
 	6. If it’s not found, I print a message saying the ID is not in the list.
 	7. At the end, I free the memory with delete[] so there are no memory leaks.